IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The feedback interval depends on the media bitrate.
-At low bitrates, it is sufficient with a feedback every frame; while at high bitrates, a feedback interval of roughly 5ms is preferred.
-At very high bitrates, even shorter feedback intervals MAY be needed in order to keep the self-clocking in SCReAMv2 working well.
+At low bitrates, it is sufficient with a feedback every frame; while at high bitrates, a feedback shorther feedback interval is recommended to keep the self-clocking in SCReAMv2 working well.
 One indication that feedback is too sparse is that the SCReAMv2 implementation cannot reach high bitrates, even in uncongested links.
 More frequent feedback might solve this issue.

 The transmission interval is not critical.
 So, in the case of multi-stream handling between two hosts, the feedback for two or more synchronization sources (SSRCs) can be bundled to save UDP/IP overhead.
-However, the final realized feedback interval SHOULD NOT exceed 2*fb_int in such cases, meaning that a scheduled feedback transmission event should not be delayed more than fb_int.

 SCReAMv2 works with AVPF regular mode; immediate or early mode is not required by SCReAMv2 but can nonetheless be useful for RTCP messages not directly related